| Appendix 5: Articles

 national fish stock and to maintain a sound balance of flora

+and fauna.
 With the improvement of production in livestock and

 fishery products, per capita consumption of meat and fish has